milanych/milanych/README.md

 ## Hi there! 👋
-- 💻 1+ Years Experience in Frontend Technologies;
+- 💻 1+ Years of Experience in Frontend Technologies;
 - 👨🏼‍💻 I love coding and learning new things
 - 📚 I’m currently learning React;
 - 🛒 10+ years of marketing experience;